UPSC Exam > UPSC Notes > UPSC Mains Essay Preparation > Introduction to Essays

 • In Italy, Baldassare Castiglione wrote about courtly manners in his essay 'Il libro del cortegiano.'

-• The Jesuit Baltasar Gracián in the seventeenth century focused on the theme of wisdom.
+• The Jesuit Baltasar Gracián, in the seventeenth century, explored the theme of wisdom in his writings.

-• Polemicists during the Age of Enlightenment, such as Joseph Addison, Richard Steele, and Samuel Johnson, used essays as a favored tool to persuade readers.
+• During the Enlightenment, figures like Joseph Addison, Richard Steele, and Samuel Johnson used essays as a favored tool to persuade readers.

-• Edmund Burke and Samuel Taylor Coleridge wrote essays for the general public in the eighteenth and nineteenth centuries.
+• Edmund Burke and Samuel Taylor Coleridge wrote essays targeting the general public in the eighteenth and nineteenth centuries.

-• In the early nineteenth century, notable essayists like Charles Lamb, William Hazlitt, Leigh Hunt, and Thomas de Quincey produced numerous essays on diverse subjects.
+• In the early nineteenth century, essayists like Charles Lamb, William Hazlitt, Leigh Hunt, and Thomas de Quincey produced a variety of essays on diverse topics.

 • In the twentieth century, essayists like T. S. Eliot used essays to explain new movements in art and culture.

-• Essays were employed for both strident political themes and lighter subjects, with Robert Louis Stevenson and Willa Cather being examples.
+• Essays encompassed both assertive political themes and lighter subjects, with writers like Robert Louis Stevenson and Willa Cather.

-• Literary criticism essays were written by authors like Edmund Wilson, Virginia Woolf, and Charles du Bos.
+• Literary criticism was offered by figures like Edmund Wilson, Virginia Woolf, and Charles du Bos.

 • In Japan, essays, along with novels, existed centuries before their development in Europe under the genre known as zuihitsu.